Taylor Institution Library

 The collections are distributed across a variety of reading rooms and open-stack areas, with seating for approximately 100 readers.
 Wireless access is available.

-Senior members of the Faculty of Medieval and Modern Languages, graduate students and final year undergraduates have direct access to the library stacks; library staff will fetch books upon request for other readers.
+Access to the library stacks is unrestricted and all readers may fetch their own books.
+Seating is reserved for Senior members of the Faculties of Medieval and Modern Languages and Linguistics, graduate students and final year undergraduates (Trinity Term only).
 Much of the collection is available for loan to resident members of the University.

 Library staff are on hand to assist readers.
 The Enquiry Room is adjacent to the Main Reading Room.